Anti-Money Laundering Services: Why do organizations need it?

 - UK’s Proceeds of Crime Act (POCA) 2002).

-More profoundly, money that is unknowingly, inadvertently or (in the case of fraud and corruption) even consciously ‘laundered’ through the organisation could at the proper time support, finance and promote international terrorism and the drugs trade.
+More profoundly, money that is unknowingly, inadvertently or (in the case of fraud and corruption) even consciously ‘laundered’ through the organization could at the proper time support, finance and promote international terrorism and the drugs trade.

 What are the consequences of an absent AML framework?